TREK DIFFICULTY

 There is an interesting story about the Chandrakhani Pass.
 In ancient times, the presiding God of Malana, God Jamlu was carrying all the gods in a pot on this route.
 He opened the basket full of Gods on top of the Chandrakhani pass.
 A strong wind blew the gods away and they settled in various spots in the valley.
 Which is why even now the Kullu valley is called the valley of gods.

 This trek is a cultural treasure for those who want to know more about the Kullu Valley.
-The villages, the architecture, the people, and culture is a living history book.
+The villages, the architecture, the people, and the culture are a living history book.
 The trek is also an ancient shepherd's trail.
 So don’t be surprised to find hundreds of sheep herded by a shepherd on your trail.
 The many shepherd huts on the way are good rest points.
 Some may even offer you tea!

 Day 1